donaldjnavarro/python_exe/README.md

-# EXE TEMPLATE PROJECT
+# WRITING ASSISTANT APP

-Provides an EXE file for an app that analyzes text and gives some metrics and visualization to give writers perspective on their writing.
+App that analyzes a block of text and gives some metrics and visualization to give writers perspective on their writing.

 ## Getting Started

 ### Launch Virtual Environment

+Do this first, whether running in python or generating EXEs.

 ```bash
 .\venv\Scripts\activate